Embedded Analytics: Benefits Companies Realize After Adoption

 So, does Gartner’s research and reports of a surging BI software marketplace indicate a brave new world for the B2B application economy?

 It certainly looks that way.
 Everyone from Sales and Marketing to Finance and Legal now expect to see more than raw data in their daily reports, assignments and tasks.
 “We want ANALYTICS!” – easily and quickly – demand teams.

-Besides staying “in-app,” users want to interact with data through customizable dashboards in visual chunks that translate to actionable intelligence.
+Besides staying “in-app,” users want to interact with data through customizable dashboards and reports in visual chunks that translate to actionable intelligence.

 Enter: embedded analytics (EA).

 An embedded analytics tool literally inserts the means to derive intelligence from business application processes.
 This capability allows any team to mine, manipulate, manage and otherwise use extracted data to trigger decisions or to justify alterations to current business plans.

 EA delivers business intelligence at the application level.
 Through a comprehensive and integrated workflow from within core business platforms, embedded analytics provides insight that was once the domain of standalone analytics applications.

 And this “internalness” can be considered EA’s biggest advantage.

 Because EA integrates with an existing application and subsequently delivers intelligence that is organic, seamless, and unassailable, it can drive business performance in new directions through process automation and users’ faith in the veracity of its analytics.